Understanding bind

 We already saw Laws for Functors and Applicative Functors.
 The combination of return

-(a Monad) also must satisfy three laws.
+and bind (a Monad) also must satisfy three laws.
 In the following description I use

 |